jacksleight/statamic-focal-link/README.md

 Then open `config/statamic/link-fragment-fieldtype.php`.

-You can define rules for entries and external URLs per-host, for example:
+You can define rules for entry pages and URL pages per-host, for example:

 ```php
 'url_rules' => [